 Replace the current image with a new image whose display (full) size is the given pixel data resolution and offset.
-The size is in the form width x height xmin,ymin,xmax,ymax scale% wscale% x hscale% if width or height is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.
+The size is in the form width x height scale% wscale% x hscale% if width or height is 0, that dimension will be automatically computed so as to preserve the original aspect ratio.